mani-barathi/Socialmedia/README.md

 # Socialmedia
-A Social media Website inspired from Instagram.
+A Social media Website inspired from Instagram, where users can signup, login, post images and view other people posts.

-Install all the dependencies from the requirements.txt using the command pip install -r requirements.txt
+#### Technology Used
+1. Django
+2. Postgresql
+3. AWS (Amazon web services) S3 Bucket for storing all images.
+4. Heroku for hosting

+Clich [Here](http://socialmediadjango.herokuapp.com/,"sociamediadjango.herokuapp.com") to visit the page